A path integral formula of quantum gravity emergent from entangled local structures: Entanglement state and its evolution

-From the definition of the action $S$, we can recognize $|S_1(k)\rangle$ to be constructed only by single trace operators.
-In \cite{Lee:2016uqc}, it is proven that any action-defined state \eqref{CGstate} involving multi-trace operators is a superposition of states only involving single-trace operators.
-As a result, the path-integral is a RG flow involving only single-trace operators.
-Thus it corresponds to a quantum RG flow, as defined in \cite{Lee:2016uqc}, and an exact Wilsonian RG flow involving multi-trace sources can be generated from it.
-Consequently, it is enough to use the action \eqref{Sconstraints} to describe the evolution of a GFT EG-state in any combinatorial structures.

-The scalar product between the states $|S_1\rangle$ and $|S_2\rangle$ provides a kernel in the path integral, while the difference $S_1-S_2$ is proportional to the Hamiltonian, i.e.~to $\hat{H}d\lambda$.
-Consequently, the Hamiltonian \eqref{NewHamiltonian} acts as a generator of the RG flow.
-The Hamiltonian then generates the RG flow for any specific choice of the initial and final conditions.

-The fact that the Hamiltonian is the generator of the RG flow was pointed out also in the model introduced in \cite{Lee:2019uix}, which we have already reproduced in the previous sections.
-Consequently, we can claim that the Schr$\ddot{\rm o}$dinger equation \eqref{schrodeq} is the RG equation, consistently with the fact that this can always be treated as a heat equation.
+The fact that the Hamiltonian is the generator of the RG flow was pointed out also in the Lee's model \cite{Lee:2019uix}, which we have already reproduced in the previous sections.
+Consequently, we can claim that the Schr\"odinger equation \eqref{schrodeq} is the RG equation, consistent with the fact that this can always be treated as a heat equation.

 As shown in section~\ref{GRpart}, we can associate the fields $\phi^i_a$ to the Ashtekar connection $E^i_a$, in turn proportional to the tetrads $e^i_a$.
 Within the state $|\Psi\rangle$, the mode at each vertex is $\varphi_x=g_{ij}\phi^i_x\sum_y\phi^j_y$, where $g_{ij}$ denotes the metric for the internal indices.
 Thus $\varphi_x\propto g_{ij}e^i_a e^j_b=g_{ab}$ is the metric of the physical spacetime, and the Shr\"odinger equation then describes the flow of the metric.
 The heat flow equation becomes a simplified Ricci flow.
 The RG flow enables to deploy quantum mechanics in the description of gravity, its infrared limit providing GR as theory at equilibrium.
-However, the existence of the UV fixed point is still the matter of future investigations.
+In \cite{Lee:2019uix}, Lee showed that the state $|0\rangle$ always exists as an IR fixed point --- we obtained a similar result at the beginning of this section.
+The existence of the UV fixed point is still the matter of future investigations.

 In Eq.~\eqref{Hamiltonian1}, the mass term corresponds to

 which can be regarded as a sum over all the mass terms of each coupling DOFs for all the pairs of sites.
 We emphasize that the scale of the mass term is independent from the choice of the kernel.
 Setting $\delta\lambda\sim l_p$, the correspondence in Eq.~\eqref{corr} still holds, and the emergent mass term turns out to be in the vicinity of the Planck scale.
 In \cite{Wilson-Ewing:2018mrp,Gielen:2020fgi}, it was pointed out that, to derive the correct classical limit in cosmology, a Planckian value for the scale of the mass must be picked out.
 Nonetheless, in our case the scale of the mass term can be any, and its value is recovered in full generality according to the RG flow generated by the Schr\"odinger equation.